-Our 9:00 service is more traditional, and as many Lutheran Christians do, we include elements of Catholic tradition.
-The pastor will wear an alb (white robe) and there may be chanted portions of the service, which follows the traditional form of worship found in many Lutheran churches and in Episcopal and Catholic churches.
-That form is called “liturgy.”
+Our 9:00 service is more traditional, and as many Lutheran Christians do, we include liturgical elements.
+The pastor will wear an alb (white robe) and there may be chanted portions of the service, which follows the traditional form of liturgical worship found in many Lutheran churches and in Episcopal and Catholic churches.

 Our 11:00 service is more contemporary and less formal.
 The pastor wears shirt and tie (often the only tie in the place) and the musicians that lead are casually dressed.
 While we pause to reflect on our need for forgiveness at the beginning of the service and to hear the word that we are entirely forgiven, confess what we believe using the Apostles Creed and receive the gift of Holy Communion (Lord’s Supper) at most services, this service feels much more like other Protestant services.

 Zion’s services are an hour to an hour and ten minutes long, usually.
 The sermon is relatively short, but there is a Bible Hour at 10:00.
 Most Sundays that hour is taught by the pastor on some portion of the Bible or on a theme that considers the Bible.